jpsthecelt/fimTree/README.md

 fimTree -- Reorganized directory, as golang tool assumptions have changed.
 Now, using go build, the executable ends up being called fimTree, and is in the main directory.
 Also, fixed the 'printout of hostname' problem.
 Still does the same basic job, though

 jps-100517

+Notice, though, that with Powershell, this is all kind of 'academic', as they have the Get-FileHash command, which somewhat obviates the need for it on Windows (OTOH, I do have a switch-feature to indicate the number of CPUs)